steedos/steedos-platform/README.md

 - **Approval Process**:  Different from process automation in the form of workflow rules.
 Approvals take automation one step further, letting you specify a sequence of steps that are required to approve a record.

 - **Report & Dashboard**: Steedos offers a powerful suite of reporting tools that work together to help you understand and act on your data.

-- **Open Source, Customizable**: Steedos Platform  is open source.
-This will make you confident that Steedos Platform will exist forever.
-You can also fork the source code down and make changes as needed.

 ## Steedos Package